For the coming twenty years, the European combat aircraft industry will face three main challenges:

 The aim of the nEUROn demonstrator is to provide the European design offices with a project allowing them to develop know-how and to maintain their technological capabilities in the coming years.

-This project has gone far beyond the theoretical studies that had been conducted until then, with the assembly and the successful flight demonstration of an unmanned combat aircraft.
+This project has gone far beyond the theoretical studies that had been conducted until now, as it plans the building and the flight demonstration of an unmanned aircraft.

 It is also a way to implement an innovative process in terms of management and organisation of a European cooperative programme.